kevinolega/callcentertrainingtips/_posts/2015-01-12-good-habits.md

 you don't want your doubt get in the way of your success and don't argue with it.

-Instead of fighting the self doubt instead of changing what its trying to say change the voice or the character or draw something
+Instead of fighting the self-doubt instead of changing what its trying to say change the voice or the character or draw something

 **Reaffirm "How Awesome You Are"**